dojo/framework/docs/en/outline/supplemental.md

 Dojo builds upon [TypeScript](https://www.typescriptlang.org/) to provide explicit typing and static compile-time type checking.
 Applications built using Dojo can benefit from using TypeScript over vanilla JavaScript.

 When using the [Dojo CLI](https://github.com/dojo/cli/blob/master/README.md) to scaffold applications, a TypeScript compilation phase is included by default in the application build process.
-Developers can simply start writing type-safe application code from the offset.
+Developers can simply start writing type-safe application code from the outset.

 ## Modularization - single responsibility principle